Det japanske Tårn

-TRI: Thank you for the visit
+Thank you for this year

 Since April, TRI from Agger had been based in The Japanese Pagoda, welcoming guests to a culinary experience rooted in the coastal landscapes of northwestern Jutland.
 Their menu, inspired by salt, wind, and wild nature, was served with a precision that impressed and inspired.